Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Random metal fiber

-The pressure drop across the screen is an important parameter that is closely monitored for this system.
-If the pressure drop exceeds the set point, it triggers the screen change.
-A hydraulic piston moves the used screens out, and at the same time, a new set of screens against the breaker plate is placed.
-Some systems have filtering units placed downstream if further cleaning is needed.
+The pressure drop across the screen is a critical parameter and is closely monitored.
+If the pressure drop exceeds a predefined threshold, it triggers an automatic screen change.
+A hydraulic piston ejects the used screens while a new set is positioned against the breaker plate.
+In some systems, additional filtering units are installed downstream for further cleaning if necessary.

 Heating Systems

-Fluid heating is a type of heating system which allows even temperature distribution over the heat transfer area thereby preventing localized heating.
-However, fluid heating is usually operated at lower temperatures, with only a maximum operating temperature below 250°C. Aside from this, fluid heating systems major drawbacks are:
+Fluid heating systems provide even temperature distribution across the heat transfer area, preventing localized overheating.
+However, they typically operate at lower temperatures, with a maximum operating temperature usually below 250°C. Some major drawbacks of fluid heating systems include:

 Expensive installation